WikiLeaks: Insurance files

 WikiLeaks has used heavily encrypted files to protect their publications against censorship, to pre-release publications, and as protection against arrest.
 The files have been described as "insurance", a "dead man's switch", "a kind of doomsday option", and a "poison pill".
 The insurance files sometimes come with pre-commitment hashes.

-WikiLeaks staff have said that "insurance files are encrypted copies of unpublished documents submitted to us.
+WikiLeaks staff have said: insurance files are encrypted copies of unpublished documents submitted to us.
 We do this periodically, and especially at moments of high pressure on us, to ensure the documents can not be lost and history preserved.
 You will not be able to see the contents of any of our insurance files, until and unless the we are in a position where we must release the key.
-But you can download them and help spread them to ensure their safe keeping."
+But you can download them and help spread them to ensure their safe keeping.

-On 29 July 2010 WikiLeaks added an "Insurance file" to the Afghan War Diary page.
-The file is AES encrypted.
+On 29 July 2010 WikiLeaks added an AES encrypted "Insurance file" to the Afghan War Diary page.
 There has been speculation that it was intended to serve as insurance in case the WikiLeaks website or its spokesman Julian Assange are incapacitated, upon which the passphrase could be published.
-After the first few days' release of the US diplomatic cables starting 28 November 2010, the US television broadcasting company CBS predicted that "If anything happens to Assange or the website, a key will go out to unlock the files.
+After the release of the US diplomatic cables, CBS predicted that "If anything happens to Assange or the website, a key will go out to unlock the files.
 There would then be no way to stop the information from spreading like wildfire because so many people already have copies."
-CBS correspondent Declan McCullagh stated, "What most folks are speculating is that the insurance file contains unreleased information that would be especially embarrassing to the US government if it were released."
+Assange's lawyer, Mark Stephens, called the files "a thermo-nuclear device in the information age" and said they included information on Guantanamo Bay, aerial video of a U.S. airstrike in Afghanistan that allegedly killed civilians, BP reports and Bank of America documents.

 In August 2013, WikiLeaks posted three insurance files as torrents, totalling 400 gigabytes.
-WikiLeaks said they "encrypted versions of upcoming publication data ("insurance") from time to time to nullify attempts at prior restraint."
+WikiLeaks said it "encrypted versions of upcoming publication data ("insurance") from time to time to nullify attempts at prior restraint."

-In June 2016, WikiLeaks posted an 88 gigabyte insurance file.
+In June 2016, WikiLeaks posted an 88-gigabyte insurance file.
 On 16 October 2016, WikiLeaks tweeted an insurance file about Ecuador.
-In November, they posted insurance files for the US, the UK and Ecuador, and an unlabelled 90 gigabyte insurance file was posted.
+In November, it posted insurance files for the US, the UK and Ecuador, and an unlabelled 90-gigabyte insurance file was posted.

-In January 2017, On 7 March 2017, WikiLeaks posted an encrypted file containing the Vault 7 Year Zero release.
-WikiLeaks had planned to release them later, but released them online later that day because of cyber attacks.
-The password, SplinterItIntoAThousandPiecesAndScatterItIntoTheWinds, was a reference to an alleged quote by President Kennedy.
+On 7 March 2017, WikiLeaks posted an encrypted file containing the Vault 7 Year Zero release.
+The password, "SplinterItIntoAThousandPiecesAndScatterItIntoTheWinds", was a reference to a quote by US President John F. Kennedy.

 Staff

-As of June 2009, the website had more than 1,200 registered volunteers.
+In July 2010, it was reported the website had 800 occasional helpers.
+According to Daniel Domscheit-Berg, WikiLeaks exaggerated the number of volunteers and Assange used many pseudonyms.
+Domscheit-Berg suggested that Assange may have been "Jay Lim", who identified online as an occasional WikiLeaks spokesperson and as its legal advisor.